Benjamin Briones Grandi: Memories

 Benjamin Briones Grandi‘s sleek series of photomontages, Memories, transforms Chile’s awe-inspiring geography into surreal dream works that speak to the profound spiritual essence of the natural world.
 From lush forests to arid deserts, the Chilean photographer seamlessly combines disparate views and moments in time into elegant, minimalist compositions.
 Brightly hued and rich in imagination, Grandi’s meditative dreamscapes serve as a bridge to the transcendent and symbolize our capacity for healing and change.
 Inviting us to embark on our own hejira from obscurity to radiance, Memories is an eclectic travelog that beautifully reflects the vast and transformative landscapes of our interior worlds.

-This theme is particularly strong in Conversion (2022) where the artist skillfully pieces together photographs of the same desert at different times of day.
+This theme is particularly strong in Conversion (2022), where the artist pieces together photographs of the same desert at different times of day.
 As we ascend through the image, the dunes are gradually bathed by the warm morning light, ushering us towards a journey of liberation and metamorphosis.
-It is in these sands where the trials and tribulations of our lives unfold, and it is amidst their heat where we are forged anew.
-A half-moon hovers above, revealing both its daytime and nighttime facets.
-Its presence, both timeless and timely, bestows upon our inner compass a moment of bliss of divine guidance.
-Capturing the enigmatic transition from the depths of night to the radiant clarity of day, the landscape is reminiscent of our own personal transformations.
+It is in these sands where the challenges of our lives unfold, and it is amidst their heat where we are forged anew.
+As the artist explains, a half-moon hovers above, revealing both its daytime and nighttime facets.
+Its presence, both timeless and timely, guides our inner compass with moment of bliss of divine guidance.
+Capturing the transition from the depths of night to the clarity of day, the landscape is reminiscent of our own personal transformations.
 Akin to the ever-shifting land beneath our feet, both are constant and unending.

 In his interview with Lenscratch, Grandi speaks to Vicente Cayuela about the inspirations and creative processes behind his art, offering insights into the imaginative landscapes he captures in his photographs.